 - A wide end for sound to emerge

-Earlier varieties of horns fall into these defining features with less precision, but modern horns will take their own spin on the definition.
+Earlier types of horns don’t fit these defining features as precisely, but modern horns put their own unique spin on the definition.

-Horns are distinguished from other brass instruments because their bore gradually increases in shape.
-If you think of a trumpet you will realize that the length of the tubing is cylindrical until reaching the end, but a horn’s bore gradually increases in width throughout its length.
+Horns stand out from other brass instruments because their bore gradually widens.
+Think of a trumpet—the tubing stays cylindrical until the end.
+However, a horn’s bore gradually enlarges along its length.

 Types of Horns

-There are many different varieties of horns.
-These types of instruments have been in existence for about as long as music, and each culture seems to have its unique version of a horn.
+There are many varieties of horns.
+These instruments have existed for as long as music, and each culture has its own unique version.

 Natural Horn

-Natural horns are a variety of horns that have no valves or keys, including:
+Natural horns are a type of horns without valves or keys, including:

 - Bugles